AtsukoCoffey/healthy-food-recipes/README.md

 * EvitaKnits / hitch-hound
 [EvitaKnits / hitch-hound](https://github.com/users/EvitaKnits/projects/2 "EvitaKnits / hitch-hound")

-### CREDITS - Editing And Proofreading

 ### ACKNOWLEDGEMENTS
 I would like to give great thanks to my mentor Gareth Mc Girr and cover session's mentor David Bowers for their exellent advice and support.
 Also my cohort facilitator Lewis Dillon for all the support and assistance.
+I have contacted CI Tutor support a few times, including with database issues, and I really appreciate the support from Rebecca and CI Database Maker.
 And great thanks to my family Sean Coffey and Dean Coffey for all the support.